robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 Any HTML and CSS inside of the shadow root is protected from the parent document by an invisible barrier called the <strong>Shadow Boundary.</strong> The shadow boundary prevents CSS in the parent document from bleeding into the shadow DOM and it also prevents external JavaScript from traversing into the shadow root.

 Translation: Let's say you have a style tag in the shadow DOM that specifies all h3's should have a `color` of red.
 Meanwhile, in the parent document, you have a style that specifies h3's should have a `color` of blue.
 In this instance, h3's appearing within the shadow DOM will be red, and h3's outside of the shadow DOM will be blue.
-The two styles will happily ignore each other thanks to our friend the shadow boundary.
+The two styles will happily ignore each other thanks to our friend, the shadow boundary.

 And if, at some point, the parent document goes looking for h3's with `$('h3')`, the shadow boundary will prevent any exploration into the shadow root and the selection will only return h3's that are external to the shadow DOM.

-This level of privacy is something that we've dreamed about and worked around for years, and now, suddenly, it's here.
-To say that it will change the way we build web applications is truly understatment.
+This level of privacy is something that we've dreamed about and worked around for years, and now, suddenly, it's here!
+To say that it will change the way we build web applications is a total understatment.

+## A slider in the shadows

 To get our `img-slider` into the shadow DOM we'll need to create a shadow host and populate it with the contents of our template.